Oral Electrolyte Therapy in Dairy Calves

 Regardless of pre-weaning housing, cross sucking sometimes increases directly after weaning.
 Calves who are better established on solid feed are less likely to cross suck, so gradual, step-down weaning based on starter intake can help.

-Pair or group housing options.
 Social housing can be done in many ways, either in a calf barn or outdoors in hutches or super hutches.
 Last year, we surveyed over 200 Wisconsin dairy producers and custom calf raisers.
 Nearly 20% of farms allow their pre-weaned heifers full social contact, either in pairs or larger groups.
 These producers use a variety of housing, demonstrating that there are many options for successful pair or group raising.

 Often times people picture “group housing,” to mean large group pens with automatic milk feeders.
 Indeed, about a third of producers in our sample who group house use auto-feeders.
 The most common method, however, was housing calves in pairs or groups in a barn and feeding them manually, either with mob feeders or with individual bottles or buckets.
 Interestingly, one in five producers using pairs or groups house their calves outdoors, either with “super hutches” or by connecting individual hutches (Photo 1).
 For producers who currently use outdoor hutches, connecting pairs of existing hutches allows them a way to dip their toes into pair housing without a substantial investment in new housing infrastructure or a major change to their management style.